 Instructors are not informed of those students in their classes who are taking work under the credit/no credit option, and they report the usual letter grades at the end of the course.
 These grades are automatically converted to CR (credit) or NC (no credit).
 A grade of C- or better is required to earn credit.

 All students considering this option are cautioned that many graduate and professional schools consider applicants whose transcripts bear a significant number of non-grade symbols less favorably than applicants whose transcripts contain none or very few.
 Likewise, in computing a pre-admission GPA, some schools may convert the NC symbol to a failing grade because they do not know whether the actual grade was a D or F.

 The credit/no credit option is not available on Student Self-Service.
-Should you wish to elect this option, please consult your college office or graduate department.
+Should you wish to elect this option for courses, please consult your college office or graduate department.